hiveeyes/terkin-datalogger/README.rst

 Architecture
 ============
 - Datalogger and Device

-  Singletons representing the data logger application and your logging device.
+  Singleton objects representing the data logger application and your logging device.

 - Sensor and HardwareDriver

   Sensor components wrap hardware drivers to generalize sensor reading.

 - Telemetry and TelemetryTransport

   The telemetry subsystem uses different transport adapters for different connectivity scenarios.
-MQTT and HTTP over TCP over WiFi is implemented already and TTN is almost there (thanks, Jan!).
+MQTT and HTTP over TCP over WiFi is implemented already and TTN over LoRaWAN is almost there (thanks, Jan and Richard!).
   We are still waiting for confirmation of LTE `CAT-M1`_ or `NB-IoT`_ connectivity in Germany (thanks, Ron and Jan!).

 .. _CAT-M1: https://docs.pycom.io/tutorials/lte/cat-m1.html
 .. _NB-IoT: https://docs.pycom.io/tutorials/lte/nb-iot.html